 Teen job interviews will probably include questions about working with others and a willingness to learn.
 Before the interview, think about some examples of how you’ve worked with family members, school friends and teachers in the past.
 You can use anything from your life to highlight skills or experiences you already have – think sports teams, clubs, student councils, orchestras or even team project work in class.

 Don’t know where to start?
-There’s some great advice on writing a CV, getting work experience and more here.
+There’s some great advice on writing a CV, getting work experience and more on My World of Work (you’ll leave the Halifax site).

 If it’s not easy to find a paid job, volunteering can provide similar and valuable experience that will look good on any future CV.
 It can be especially useful for a career where people skills are important.